 No question, this will finally kill your generator and the A/C. We installed a hard-start super boost capacitor and the AC started much smoother and faster, but the overload still tripped too often!

-The new RV-AC-Starter™ (pat. pending) will start your AC even with a smaller size portable generator.
+(pat. pending) will start your AC even with a smaller size portable generator.

 We have a small portable generator in our service van, a SmarterTools 1800W (2200W peak) inverter generator.